-In addition to OST, ONRR coordinates with other Department of the Interior entities, including the Bureau of Indian Affairs (BIA), the Bureau of Land Management (BLM), the Bureau of Ocean Energy Management (BOEM), and the Bureau of Safety and Environmental Enforcement (BSEE) to support the Department’s management of oil, gas, and other natural resources.
+In addition to BTFA, ONRR coordinates with other Department of the Interior entities, including the Bureau of Indian Affairs (BIA), the Bureau of Land Management (BLM), the Bureau of Ocean Energy Management (BOEM), and the Bureau of Safety and Environmental Enforcement (BSEE) to support the Department’s management of oil, gas, and other natural resources.
 With an increased focus on making data more accessible to the public, ONRR manages the Natural Resources Revenue Data site, improving transparency and accountability across the Department.

 ONRR is headquartered in Washington, DC and operationally based at the Denver Federal Center in Lakewood, Colorado.
 ONRR has field offices near energy development areas in New Mexico, Oklahoma, and Texas.
 (ONRR Office Locations)

 For the benefit of all Americans, ONRR collects, accounts for, and verifies natural resource and energy revenues due to States, American Indians, and the U.S. Treasury.